roinaveiro/aml_bayes/README.md

 ## Protecting during operations

+The environment containing all relevant libraries for this batch of experiments is `acra2.yml`.
 The `operations` folder contains the code corresponding to the ML robustification approach during operations.
 The main files are the following:

 * `data.py`:  contains functions to load different data sets and a function to generate train and test sets.